Minjk121/ECE4960/labs/lab4.md

 | ------------- | ------------- | ------------- | ------------- | ------------------- |
 |     17.9      |     14.2      |      7.9      |      499      |         7.9         |

-After collecting these static measurements, we used a fully charged 850mAh battery to controlled the car to rotate right and measured the battery life time until it stops with stopwatch.
-The car shaked and could not be controlled once the battery was out.
+After collecting these static measurements, we used a fully charged 850mAh battery to control the car to rotate right and measured the battery time until it stopped with a stopwatch.
+The car was shaken and could not be controlled once the battery was out.

 ![850mah battery](img4/850mAh.jpg)

 We tried to measure the charging time; however, it took too long to charge.
-We calculated the estimate charging time by measuring the current with a multimeter which measured to be 50mA.
-To fully charge the 850mAh battery, it will estimately take 17 hours.
+We calculated the estimated charging time by measuring the current with a multimeter which measured to be 50mA.
+To fully charge the 850mAh battery, it will estimatedly take 17 hours.
 The picture below shows the tools used in this lab, including the multimeter:

 ![tools](img4/tools.jpg)